-4.1 These Guidelines are applicable to ships as stipulated by paragraph 2.5.6.3 of the EEDI Calculation Guidelines.
+4.1 These Guidelines are applicable to ships as stipulated in paragraph 2.2.5.7 of the EEDI Calculation Guidelines.

-4.2 These Guidelines should be applied for new ships for which an application for an EPT-EEDI validation has been submitted to a validator.
+4.2 These Guidelines should be applied to new ships for which an application for an EPT-EEDI validation has been submitted to a validator.

-- 4.3 The steps of the validation process include: - .1 Review of documents during the design stage - .1.1 Check if all relevant loads are listed in the EPT; - .1.2 Check if reasonable service factors are used; and - .1.3 Check the correctness of the P{AE} calculation based on the data given in the EPT. - .2 Survey of installed systems and components during construction stage - .2.1 Check if a randomly selected set of installed systems and components are correctly listed with their characteristics in the EPT. - .3 Survey of sea trials - .3.1 Check if selected units/loads specified in EPT are observed.
+- 4.3 The steps of the validation process include: - .1 review of documents during the design stage - .1 check if all relevant loads are listed in the EPT; - .2 check if reasonable service factors are used; and - .3 check the correctness of the $P{AE}$ calculation based on the data given in the EPT. - .2 survey of installed systems and components during construction stage: check if a randomly selected set of installed systems and components are correctly listed with their characteristics in the EPT. - .3 survey of sea trials: check if selected units/loads specified in EPT are observed.